 Dr. Tim Cavell is a Clinical Psychologist who uses short-term, problem-focused therapy that builds on existing strengths.
-His clinical expertise includes troubled families, strong-willed children, hyperactive students, rebellious teens, depressed adolescents, worried moms, disengaged dads, distressed couples, weary wives, and lost husbands.
-He is also trained to treat children and teens suffering from OCD.
+He works with troubled families, strong-willed children, hyperactive students, rebellious teens, depressed adolescents, worried moms, disengaged dads, and distressed couples, as well those adults who have struggled with long-standing emotional problems.

-Dr. Cavell is a Professor in the Department of Psychological Science at the University of Arkansas.
-He has published two books: Working with Parents of Aggressive Children: A Practitioner’s Guide (2000), and Anger, Aggression, and Interventions for Interpersonal Violence (2006).
-Funding for his research has come from the National Institute on Drug Abuse (NIDA), Institute of Educational Sciences (IES), and Health Resources & Services Administration (HRSA).
+He has written three books: Working with Parents of Aggressive Children: A Practitioner’s Guide (2000), Anger, Aggression, and Interventions for Interpersonal Violence (2006), and You’re Not the Worst Parent in the World.
+Funding for his research has come from the National Institute on Drug Abuse (NIDA), the Institute of Educational Sciences (IES), and Health Resources & Services Administration (HRSA).

 Dr. Cavell earned his PhD at LSU and interned at the Morrison Center for Youth and Families in Portland, OR.
 He and his wife, Lauri, have 3 children.